couetilc/react-social-icons/README.md

 ## FAQ

+TODO FAQ topics

+- write examples of how to codesplit with this package. write example rollup config, and also write example webpack config. can I add a webpack config test to `codesplitting.sh`?

+- create an FAQ or something in the readme: what else can I include from the issues, opened or closed?

 ### opening in new tab

 To open a link in a new tab, pass the `target` prop to `<SocialIcon>`.
 The `<SocialIcon>` is just an `<a>` element underneath with all the component's props spread into its attributes.